 2. Referring a request to the Information Commissioner #

-If you are still unhappy after the public authority has done their internal review, then you can refer your request to the Information Commissioner, who is empowered to uphold access to information laws.
-To make a referral, start by reading the Information Commissioner's advice for those with concerns about accessing information which links to their form.
-If you requested information from a Scottish authority, then it is the Scottish Information Commissioner who you will need to contact.
+To make a referral, start by reading the Information Commissioner's advice for those with concerns about accessing information, which links to their form.
+If you requested information from a Scottish authority, then you should contact the Scottish Information Commissioner instead.

-While the Information Commissioner asks for their form to be completed and
+While the Information Commissioner suggestd that you fill out their form

-to download copies of correspondence, and attachments, to send to the
+If you wish to download copies of correspondence, and attachments, to

 WhatDoTheyKnow does not currently have any special facilities for handling a referral to the Information Commissioner.
 We encourage users to leave annotations on requests keeping people informed of progress.
 Decisions by the Information Commissioner are published online and you can link to a decision via an annotation on the request.